ImportedPantsu/546-Project/Proposal.md

 ## Core Features:
 *	Save / Load game level, along with score
+      * Logged in users can save their current game or load a previously saved ones.
+Saving a game will record the current board, time and score.
 *	A introduction or helper page
+      * This page will walk the user through the rules of Sudoku and show them how to use the website to play
 *	Different game difficulties: easy, medium, hard
-    * This can be generated automatically, which is one of the functions
+      * When starting a new game, the user can choose a difficulty based off of their skill level
 * Automatically record the score based on the time and the difficulty
+   * User score will be based of difficulty and the amount of time the user takes to complete the board

 ## Extra Features:
 * High score table